publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch63/m__us_usc_t15_s3710.md

         (3) receive requests for technical assistance from State and local governments, respond to such requests with published information available to the Service, and refer such requests to the Federal Laboratory Consortium for Technology Transfer to the extent that such requests require a response involving more than the published information available to the Service;

-        (4) provide funding, at the discretion of the Secretary, for Federal laboratories to provide the assistance specified in subsection (c)(3) of this section;
+        (4) provide funding, at the discretion of the Secretary, for Federal laboratories to provide the assistance specified in subsection (c)(3);

         (5) use appropriate technology transfer mechanisms such as personnel exchanges and computer-based systems; and